Program & Portfolio

 PPM

 Project portfolio management software gives a PMO one view of every project, its cost, and its people.
-Here is what PPM tools actually do, the features that matter, and how to choose one without buying capability you will never use.
+Here is what a PPM tool is, how it works, the features that matter, how the main platforms compare, and how to choose one without buying capability you will never use.

 PMO